dtnaylor/mctls-www/www/documentation.md

 messages.
 Once all Certificate and ServerKeyExchange messages are received, the client sends a TLS ClientKeyExchange message to the server.
 With the receipt of this message, the client and server possess a shared master secret.
-In TLS, the master secret is used to generate the session key, which is used for encryption and integrity; in mcTLS, the master secret is used to generate, which is used only for end-to-end integrity (see Message Authentication Code section).
+In TLS, the master secret is used to generate the session key, which is used for encrypting and MAC-protecting application data.
+In mcTLS, we refer to this "session key" as the `endpoint_encryption_key` and the `endpoint_MAC_key`.
+The `endpoint_encryption_key` is only used for transferring context key material between the client and the server and the `endpoint_MAC_key` is used for generating each record's endpoint MAC (see [Message Authentication Codes](#message-authentication-codes)).

-After distribution of the server and middlebox certificates, both the client and server generate two keys for each slice.
-The first key, keyREAD, is used to encrypt the slice and validate that the slice has not been modified on the communication medium.
-The second key, keyWRITE, is used to validate writes performed by middleboxes.
+After distribution of the server and middlebox certificates, both the client and server generate two secrets for each context: the `client_read_secret`/`client_write_secret` and `server_read_secret`/`server_write_secret`.
+These secrets are used by all parties (middleboxes and endpoints) to generate the *context keys* (see [Context Key Generation](#context-key-generation)) that will be used by the record protocol to encrypt and MAC-protect application data.

-The client and server will send MiddleboxKeyMaterial messages to each middlebox and the opposite endpoint to distribute key material.
+The client and server will send MiddleboxKeyMaterial messages to each middlebox and the opposite endpoint to distribute these secrets.
 MiddleboxKeyMaterial is a new TLS message type.
 See MiddleboxKeyMaterial Message section for format.
-The client and server should receive MiddleboxKeyMaterial messages containing keys for all slices in the middlebox_list extension.
+The client and server should send one another MiddleboxKeyMaterial messages containing secrets for all contexts in the middlebox_list extension.
 A violation must be treated as a protocol error.
-Proxies will receive key material for each slice for which they have read or write access.
-Once a MiddleboxKeyMaterial message arrives at its intended middlebox recipient, it must be forwarded on to the opposite end of the handshake to insure that both the client and server observe the full sequence of handshake messages.
+Middleboxes will receive secrets for each context for which they have read or write access.
+Once a MiddleboxKeyMaterial message arrives at its intended middlebox recipient, it must be forwarded on to the opposite end of the handshake to ensure that both the client and server observe the full sequence of handshake messages.
 The MiddleboxKeyMaterial message for the opposite end of the session must be sent last.

-Once all MiddleboxKeyMaterial messages have been received, client, server and middleboxes have the encryption contexts necessary to transmit application data.
+Once all MiddleboxKeyMaterial messages have been received, the client, server, and middleboxes have the encryption contexts necessary to transmit application data.
 First, however, validation of a successful handshake must be performed.
-This is accomplished by the ChangeCipherSpec message to indicate the newly negotiated encryption contexts should now be used and the transmission of a Finished message using the negotiated keyE2E.
+This is accomplished by the ChangeCipherSpec message to indicate the newly negotiated encryption contexts should now be used and the transmission of a Finished message including a MAC of all handshake messages using `endpoint_MAC_key`.
 If the client or server fail to validate the Finished message, then the client and server must not have observed the same sequence of handshake messages.
 This is a fatal error.

 	         CLIENT               MIDDLEBOX 1         MIDDLEBOX 2               SERVER